-In developing training for managers the emphasis should be towards on-the-job-training centred round coaching, case-studies/role playing, or task assignments.
+In developing labour relations management training for managers the emphasis should be towards on-the-job-training centred round coaching, case-studies/role playing, or task assignments.
 The reason for this is that extensive research carried out by Alastair Mant in his book The Experienced Manager shows that:

 This standpoint is reinforced by Professor R. W. Revans in his book Developing Effective Managers, describing his concept 'Action Learning' which "is a method of helping managers to develop their talents by being exposed to real problems.
 They are required to analyse them, formulate recommendations and then, instead of being satisfied with a report, actually take action.
 It accords with the belief that managers learn best by doing rather than being taught."
 (A Handbook of Personnel Management Practice)

 An important requirement for conducting industrial relations training is that the courses should continually be monitored to ensure that they are proceeding according to plan for achieving their specific objectives.

 If you would like to know more about our extensive Negotiations Skills Training in our Labour Relations Management Training, contact us using the form below.